Aboubekrine-MS/PowerBI-Project/README.md

 This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

----

-## 🙋 About Me

-I'm a data enthusiast with a Master's in Information System Engineering and a background in IT & Management.
-This project reflects my passion for transforming data into actionable insights through modern BI tools like Power BI.

----

 ## 👨‍💻 About Me

-Hi, I'm an IT professional passionate about transforming raw data into actionable insights.
+Hi, I'm an IT professional with a strong focus on Business Intelligence and data analytics.
-This project reflects my passion for transforming data into actionable insights through modern BI tools like Power BI.
+This project showcases my ability to deliver end-to-end BI solutions using Power BI, including:

+- Data extraction and transformation using Power Query
+- Building analytical models with constellation schema architecture
+- Creating dynamic DAX measures for actionable KPIs
+- Designing interactive dashboards with drill-through, slicers, and navigation

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/aboubekrine-sedigh/)